Tet Offensive: Saigon

-On the morning of 2 March 1968, while patrolling 4 mi north of Tan Son Nhut Air Base near the small village of Quoi Xuan to locate VC rocket sites, Company C, 4th Battalion, 9th Infantry Regiment walked into an ambush losing 48 killed in just eight minutes.
+On the morning of 2 March 1968, while patrolling 4 mi north of Tan Son Nhut Air Base near the small village of Quoi Xuan to locate VC rocket sites, Company C, 4th Battalion, 9th Infantry Regiment walked into an ambush losing 48 killed in eight minutes.
 U.S. forces claimed they killed 20 VC.
 Specialist Nicholas J. Cutinha would be posthumously awarded the Medal of Honor for his actions at Quoi Xuan.
 General Fillmore K. Mearns would describe this as "a classic example of a properly executed ambush."
 The following day as US troops swept the area they were engaged by VC forces in an eight-hour battle losing three dead while killing 10 VC.

-While their attacks on Saigon had been quickly repulsed, in early March, more than 20 VC battalions remained near Gia Định Province, threatening Saigon.
-While most of these units had suffered heavy losses in the offensive, their continued presence applied pressure on Saigon and prevented the reestablishment of South Vietnamese Government control.
+While their attacks on Saigon had been quickly repulsed, by early March more than 20 VC battalions remained near Gia Định Province, threatening Saigon.
+While most of these units had suffered heavy losses in the offensive, their continued presence applied pressure on Saigon and prevented the reestablishment of complete South Vietnamese Government control.
 From 11 March to 7 April, Allied forces launched Operation Quyet Thang to pacify the area around Saigon.
 The operation was considered a success and the U.S. claimed 2,658 VC killed and 427 captured.
 It was followed immediately by Operation Toan Thang I (8 April – 31 May), which expanded the security operation across III Corps and resulted in a further 7,645 VC killed and 1,708 captured for South Vietnamese losses of 708 killed, U.S. losses of 564 killed and other Allied losses of 23 killed.